How much is..? What if..? Your Questions Answered

 The reference agency require the combined annual income to be at least 30 x the monthly rent.
 For example, if the monthly rent is £750 per calendar month, the combined annual income for the household would usually need to be a minimum of £22,500 (30 x £750).
 As some benefits are not acceptable forms of income, we advise that you speak to us for guidance before commencing an application.
 Subject to individual circumstances, a Guarantor may be required.

-We usually ask for a six week Tenancy Deposit and the first month's rent before you move in to the property.
+We ask for a five week Tenancy Deposit and the first month's rent before you move in to the property.
 This must be received in cleared funds before keys are released to you.
-Please note that the Landlord reserves the right to vary the amount of required Tenancy deposit.
-A variation would usually occur as a result of information received through referencing or a request for a pet at the property.

 Referencing gives the Landlord an overview of your character and an indication of your ability ability to pay the rent.
 As we have a contractural duty of care to safeguard the interests of the Landlord, we do not allow any person aged 18 or over to form a Tenancy without undergoing referencing.
 If an occupier turns 18 during the term of the tenancy, he or she will be required to undergo referencing at the point of renewal.

 Our referencing partner will undertake an in-depth check, with the principal areas of interest being your financial background, your employment status and level of income, your address history, and confirming your identification.